Gkcloud5/Better-future/Learning/Programming/Bash/Example scripts and explanation/Example/E.3/Using shift.md

 ### Things know:

-* `shift` will used to change position of arguments
+* `shift` will used to change position of arguments.